sberajaw/poultrysense-bts-ingest-toolchain/README.md

-# Serverless Data Pipeline: Poultry Sense -> IBM Food Trust Data Ingestor
+# Toolchain for Poultry Sense Data Ingestor

-This repository includes toolchain code to deploy a serverless application that uses Python and IBM Cloud Functions.
+This repository includes toolchain code to deploy a serverless data pipeline that uses Python and IBM Cloud Functions.
+The pipeline synchronizes data from Poultry Sense with IBM Food Trust.

 ## Included toolchain components